tylerstillwater/graceful/README.md

 Graceful relies on functionality in [Go 1.3](http://tip.golang.org/doc/go1.3) which has not yet been released.
 If you wish to use it, you must [install the beta](https://code.google.com/p/go/wiki/Downloads) of Go 1.3.
 Once 1.3 is released, this note will be removed.

-Please see the [Graceful Documentation](https://godoc.org/github.com/stretchr/graceful) on godoc for more information.